Dharmender5535/SentimentBasedProductRecommendationDK-/README.md

 *  \SentimentBasedProductRecommendation.ipynb Jupiter notebook contains the code for Sentiment Classification and Recommender Systems
 *  Top 20 products are filtered using the better recommender system, and for each of the products predicted the user_sentiment for all the reviews and filtered out the Top 5 products that have higher Postive User Sentiment (model.py)
 *  Machine Learning models are saved in the pickle files(under the pickle\); Flask API (app.py) is used to interface and test the Machine Learning models.
 Bootstrap and Flask jinja templates (templates\index.html) are used for setting up the User interface.
 No additional Custom Styles used.
-*  End to End application is deployed in Heroku
+*  Final deployment on application is deployed in Heroku